 Evaluating Waterborne Pathogen Risks for a Stronger Water Management Plan

-The first step to addressing these waterborne pathogen risks is understanding common sources and pathways.
-Stagnant water is a common source of waterborne pathogens in healthcare facilities.
-This stagnation can occur when water systems experience underuse, such as a rarely used shower in an ICU, or after a wing or facility closure.
+The first step to addressing waterborne pathogen risks is understanding common sources and pathways.
+Stagnant water is a common source of waterborne pathogens in healthcare facilities, occurring when water systems experience underuse, such as a rarely used shower in an ICU, or after a wing or facility closure.
+The environment also becomes ripe for bacterial growth when water-using systems are not appropriately maintained.
+For example, ice machines that are not regularly disinfected or adequately maintained can lead to a buildup of biofilm that supports bacteria, mold, and other pathogens.

 - Oversight and implementation of the water management program.
 The program must include a written plan and diagram of all water supply sources, treatment systems and control measures, processing steps and all end-use points.

 - Development of specific program components.
-These include, but are not limited to, a water risk management plan, a plan for addressing stagnant water and water monitoring protocols.
+These include, but are not limited to, a water risk management plan, a plan for addressing stagnant water, and water monitoring protocols.

 - Documenting water monitoring protocols and acceptable ranges for control measures, corrective actions and procedures to follow if measurements fall outside of those ranges and when a probable or confirmed waterborne pathogen case is identified.